msyamkumar/cs320-s23-projects/labs/vm/gcp/README.md

 ## Step 1: Create Account and Redeem Credits

-See details about how to get the $50 credit: TODO.
+See details about how to get the $50 credit: https://canvas.wisc.edu/courses/343506/discussion_topics/1486638.

 Then follow [these instructions](gcp.md) to create an account and redeem the credit.